top of page

 Magnesium

 Magnesium is a key mineral utilized in 100s of reactions in our body!
-It can support energy production, muscle function and bone health to name a few.
+It can support energy metabolism, muscle function, and bone development and maintenance to name a few.
 Common food sources include seeds, nuts, spinach, chicken, and avocado.
-Soaking in a warm Epsom salt bath after an activity can help relax muscles.
-It can help promote a more restful sleep and calms the nervous system.
+Soaking in a warm Epsom salt bath after an activity can help relax tired muscles.
 If supplementing with magnesium, it is ideal to take in the evening or at bedtime.

 Omega-3

-Omega-3 is an essential fatty acid that can help decrease inflammation in the body, supports brain health and the nervous system.
-When we are active, our body can be more inflamed.
+Omega-3 is an essential fatty acid that can help to support brain health, eye health, and nerves.
+When we are active, our bodies can be more inflamed.
 Fish sources are more potent sources of omega-3 versus plant-based options.
 Food sources are often quite low in omega-3 and would require someone to eat multiple portions in one day.
 I find this is a common nutrient I do supplement with my patients.

 Iron

-I review a lot of conventional bloodwork in my practice, and notice that children commonly have low or low normal levels, which can impact their energy levels, vitality, sleep quality, behaviour and performance.
-The amount of iron found in a multi-vitamin is often minimal.
-Heme iron, which is found in animal protein is generally a more absorbed source of iron versus plant-based options.
-Food sources or iron include beef, organ meats, lentils, spinach and fortified cereals.
+I review a lot of conventional bloodwork in my practice, and notice that children commonly have low or low normal levels, which can impact their energy levels, vitality, sleep quality, behaviour, and performance.
+The amount of iron found in a multivitamin is often minimal.
+Food sources or iron include beef, organ meats, lentils, spinach, and fortified cereals.

 Zinc

-Zinc is a mineral that plays a key role in our immune health, wound healing, supports healthy growth and protein synthesis.
+Zinc is a mineral that helps to maintain immune function, helps in connective tissue formation, and maintains healthy bones, hair, nails, and skin.
 This is another mineral that can be tested in bloodwork that I see is commonly lower in children.
-Food sources include pumpkin seeds, oysters, beef, beans, fortified cereals and dark chicken meat.
+Food sources include pumpkin seeds, oysters, beef, beans, fortified cereals, and dark chicken meat.
 If supplementing with zinc, it must be taken with a meal as it can lead to nausea on an empty stomach.

 Vitamin D

-Vitamin D is a fat-soluble vitamin, which means it can be stored in fat cells and not eliminated in our urine like water soluble vitamins.
-This is a crucial vitamin as it is involved in important functions in the body such as improving calcium absorption and supporting bone health, supporting the immune system and regulating inflammation.
+Vitamin D is a fat-soluble vitamin, which means it can be stored in fat cells and not eliminated in our urine like water-soluble vitamins.
+This is a crucial vitamin as it is involved in important functions in the body such as calcium absorption and supporting bone development and maintenance, and supporting the immune system.
 It is a common vitamin that is low in our Canadian population.
 Testing your levels can guide an optimal dosing with a supplement.
 Since it is a fat-soluble vitamin, it should be taken in drop or gelcap form while avoiding the hard tablets.

 bottom of page